fuatkara/DSNN-Project-2/README.md

 pip install -r requirements.txt
 To create an environment using: conda create --name --file requirements.txt

-3. Project Components
+# 3- Project Components
 There are three components for this project:

 ETL Pipeline: First I will repair the data with the ETL pipeline that process messages and category data from CSV file and load them into SQLite database.
 In the Python script, process_data.py, you will find the data cleaning pipeline that:

-Loads the messages and categories datasets
+* Loads the messages and categories datasets
-Merges the two datasets
+* Merges the two datasets
-Cleans the data
+* Cleans the data
-Stores it in a SQLite database
+* Stores it in a SQLite database

 ML Pipeline: Use the machine learning pipeline to raed data from the SQLite database to create and save a multi-output supervised learning model.
 In the Python script, train_classifier.py, you will find the machine learning pipeline that:

-Loads data from the SQLite database
+* Loads data from the SQLite database
-Splits the dataset into training and test sets
+* Splits the dataset into training and test sets
-Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV
+* Builds a text processing and machine learning pipeline
+* Trains and tunes a model using GridSearchCV
-Outputs results on the test set
+* Outputs results on the test set
-Exports the final model as a pickle file
+* Exports the final model as a pickle file

-Flask Web App: I will create a web application, which use the trained model(the pickle file) to classify incoming messages where an emergency worker can input a new message and get classification results in several categories.
+Flask Web App: A web application is created, which use the trained model(the pickle file) to classify incoming messages where an emergency worker can input a new message and get classification results in several categories.

 # Instructions
 1. Download the files or clone this repository git clone https://github.com/fuatkara/DSNN-Project-2
 2. Execute the scripts
+3.
 a.
 Open a terminal

 b.
 Direct to the project's root directory

 c.
 Run the following commands:

-To run ETL pipeline that cleans data and stores in database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponseApp.db To run ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+To run ETL pipeline that cleans data and stores in database

+python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponseApp.db
+To run ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

 d.
 Go to the app's directory and run the command

 cd app

 python run.py